-In the shareholders' meeting of the Company held on June 13, 2023, the Company resolved to increase capital from the unappropriated retained earnings amounting to 61,998 thousand, with par value of \$10 per share, by issuing 6,200 thousand shares.
-The record date of the aforementioned capital increase was October 22, 2023.
-The related statutory registration procedure was completed.
+In the shareholders' meeting of the Company held respectively on June 14, 2024 and June 13, 2023, the Company resolved to increase capital from the unappropriated retained earnings amounting to 92,998 thousand and 61,998 thousand, respectively, with par value of \$10 per share, by issuing 9,300 thousand shares and 6,200 thousand shares, respectively.
+The record date of the aforementioned capital increase has been determined on September 6, 2024 and October 22, 2023, respectively, by the Board of Directors.
+The related statutory registration procedures have been completed.

-According to the Company's articles of incorporation, the rights and obligations of the 20% cumulative convertible preference shareholders are as follows:
+According to the Company's Articles of Incorporation, the rights and obligations of the 20% cumulative convertible preference shareholders are as follows:

-1) Annual earnings, after making up accumulated deficits and appropriating legal reserve, are distributed, at 20% of par value, as dividends and bonus to the cumulative convertible preference shareholders.

-- 2) Dividends and bonus are paid annually after being approved and declared in the annual ordinary shareholders' meeting.
+- 1) Annual earnings, after making up accumulated deficits and appropriating legal reserve, are distributed, at 20% of par value, as dividends and bonus to the cumulative convertible preference shareholders. - 2) Dividends and bonus are paid annually after being approved and declared in the annual ordinary shareholders' meeting.
 Dividends are calculated based on the prior year's days outstanding; however, upon conversion of their preference shares into ordinary shares, the cumulative convertible preference shareholders waive their rights to the current year's profit distribution. - 3) Dividends and bonus in arrears must be made up in a later year before profits are distributed to ordinary shareholders.
 Upon conversion of preference shares into ordinary shares, dividends and bonus in arrears should be paid in full, and a cumulative convertible preference shareholders is precluded from sharing in the prior years' profit distribution with the ordinary shareholders.
 Except for the differences in dividend distribution, a 20% cumulative convertible preference shareholder shares the same rights or obligations as the ordinary stockholders. - 4) One year after issuance, the cumulative convertible preference shareholders may, at their option, in June of every year, exchange their convertible preference shares for ordinary shares at a 1:1 ratio. - 5) A cumulative convertible preference shareholder has a higher claim than the ordinary shareholders to the remaining assets in the event of the Company's liquidation, and is limited to the issuance amount of the cumulative convertible preference shares.
-Unless otherwise stipulated in the articles of incorporation, a cumulative preference shareholder has no other rights or obligations. - (ii) Capital surplus
+Unless otherwise stipulated in the articles of incorporation, a cumulative preference shareholder has no other rights or obligations.

+(ii) Capital surplus